slowernews/wisdom-tldr/README.md

 ===
-###On learning by theory
+###On improving by theory

-You learn by analysis of past situations.
+You improve by analysis of past situations.

 > *'Fools say that they learn by experience, I prefer to profit by others’ experience.' -- Otto von Bismarck*